gammapy/gammapy-extra/datasets/source_diffuse_separation/galactic_simulations/README.rst

 Fermi-LAT small data sets
 =========================

 We add simulated galactic images including source and diffuse contributions.
-Additionally, the Fermi-LAT exposure for the galactic plane is included.
+Additionally, the Fermi-LAT exposure, counts map and cut out 5-year revised diffuse model for the galactic plane is included.

 Parameters
 ----------